myADLM/ADLM-2025-Data-Challenge/indigo/README.md

 OPENAI_API_KEY
 ```

-If you just want BM25 search and document retrieval, you don't need set that environment variable.
+If you just want BM25 search and document retrieval, you don't need set that environment variable (not recommended).

 From the project root:
 ```bash